-How to Identify Palm Warblers
+How to Identify a Palm Warbler

-Question: I spotted this bird in my backyard near a warbler, but I couldn’t identify its species.
+Question: I spotted this bird (above) in my backyard near a warbler, but I couldn’t identify its species.
 What kind of bird is it? —Sandra Castle of Vero Beach, Florida

-This bird is also a warbler.
+Kenn and Kimberly: This bird is also a warbler.
 It’s a palm warbler, a type that spends the summer in the boreal spruce forests and bogs in eastern Canada and the northeastern U.S., migrating south to spend the winter in the southeastern states and around the Caribbean.
 Look for them on islands and along the coasts.
 In Florida, it’s the second-most common warbler seen in winter, after the yellow-rumped warbler.

-What Do Palm Warblers Look Like?
+What Does a Palm Warbler Look Like?

 What Do Palm Warblers Eat?

 Insects make up most of their diet, and they feed in short-to-medium vegetation rather than high in the treetops.
-But they also go for natural nectar sources, as this bird is demonstrating.
+But they also go for natural nectar sources, as this bird (above) is demonstrating.